Mind Matters: Prioritising Mental Well-Being in Women

 Nurturing healthy relationships not only provides emotional stability but also lays the foundation for practicing self-compassion, an indispensable component of mental well-being for women.

-Cultivating towards oneself helps individuals better navigate challenging situations while maintaining a balanced perspective on life experiences.
+Cultivating empathy towards oneself helps individuals better navigate challenging situations while maintaining a balanced perspective on life experiences.

 Thus, fostering positive interpersonal connections forms the basis for strengthening one’s capacity for self-compassion and consequently enhances overall mental health.